-Tracy O’Connell Novick is a mother of three children in the Worcester Public Schools alums, one a rising Burncoat High senior; a former Massachusetts public school teacher, a certified school business administrator, and longtime education advocate.
+Tracy O’Connell Novick is a mother of three children, two in the Worcester Public Schools alums, one a rising Burncoat High senior; a former Massachusetts public school teacher, a certified school business administrator, and longtime education advocate.
 Professionally, Tracy is in her seventh year as a field director with the Massachusetts Association of School Committees, where she manages social media and focuses on school finance.
 Tracy is seeking her sixth term on the Worcester School Committee.

 When she found in 2008 with young children in school that local press couldn’t cover all that happened at local Worcester School Committee meetings, Tracy took up blogging on Who’s of Who-cester, inspired by the unheard Whos in the Dr. Seuss classic Horton Hears a Who.
 She has since covered Worcester School Committee meetings, Massachusetts Board of Education meetings, Joint Education hearings, and a myriad of other discussions across the state.
 Her online social media is considered the place to keep up with what is happening in Massachusetts education policy by many.